-Why applying typical 'protectants' is a BAD idea.
+Why using typical 'protectants' is a BAD idea

-Well, how to keep this brief.... so called 'protectants' are mainly water, glycol (antifreeze), and sand (silica).
-To make this combo work requires emulsification.
-Silica holds mid-level UV reflective values and is harmless.
-The emulsifiers and the glycol are the bad bits!
+Well, how to keep this brief: so called 'protectants' are mainly water, glycol (antifreeze), and powdered sand (silica).
+Making this combo work requires emulsification.
+Silica holds mid-level UV reflective values and is harmless, but the emulsifiers and the glycol are the bad bits!